Vendor management system (VMS) - Definition, types, and benefits

 Benefits of having a vendor management system

-Most vendor management systems come with a cost as part of their pricing plans, but in the long run, using one for your business will help you save money.
+Most vendor management systems come with a cost as part of their pricing plans, but in the long run, using one for your business will save money.

 Enhanced vendor relationship